AppsLab-sk/curriculum-2023-2024/3_rocnik/1_polrok/Ucebny_plan.md

 ### Week 2: Creating components and database structure

-- **Front-end problem**: Create the main components of the application: HeroesListComponent, HeroDetailComponent.
+- **Front-end problem**: Create the main component of the application: HeroesListComponent and show the list of heroes.
-  - **Hint**: Use Angular CLI commands `ng generate component HeroesList` and `ng generate component HeroDetail`.
+  - **Hint**: Use Angular CLI commands `ng generate component heroes-list`.
+Understand angular component lifecycle.
+Use *ngFor directive to display an array of heroes.
+Use *ngIf to display placeholder if user has no name specified.
 - **Back-end problem**: Create the basic structure of the database in MS SQL using EF Core migrations.
   - **Hint**: Define a Hero model and use EF Core tools to create and apply a migration.
-- **Lessons**: Angular - Components, EF Core - Migrations
+- **Lessons**: Angular - Displaying data in the component, EF Core - Migrations
-- **Acceptance criteria**: You have HeroesList and HeroDetail components in Angular.
+- **Acceptance criteria**: The Angular application can display a list of heroes.
 The basic structure of the database is ready in MS SQL.

-### Week 3: Implementing heroes list and Hero model
+### Week 3: Add Angular material library and Hero model

-- **Front-end problem**: Implement displaying the list of heroes in HeroesListComponent.
+- **Front-end problem**: Use Angular Material to make heroes-list component look pretty.
-  - **Hint**: Use *ngFor directive to display an array of heroes.
+  - **Hint**: Use List component to display an array of heroes.
 - **Back-end problem**: Create a Hero model and configure EF Core DbContext.
   - **Hint**: Define Hero class with necessary properties and include a `DbSet<Hero>` in your `DbContext` class.
-- **Lessons**: Angular - Displaying data in the component, EF Core - Models and DbContext
+- **Lessons**: Angular - Angular Material, EF Core - Models and DbContext
-- **Acceptance criteria**: The Angular application can display a list of heroes.
+- **Acceptance criteria**: The Angular application uses Angular Material to display the list of heroes.
 The Hero model and DbContext are set up in the ASP.NET Core application.

 ### Week 4: Navigation and API endpoints